 If you ever have to make decisions, there are a couple of contrasting templates in the Old Testament you can use as a reference.
+There’s what I call the Saul method, and then there’s the David approach.
 King Saul of Ancient Israel made decisions very differently than David.
 They also had very different outcomes.

 Consider the Source

 Saul sometimes used consultants when making decisions.
 He went to the witch of Endor to use occult means to try to contact Samuel from beyond the grave.
 (Lest you scoff, or think “how ancient is THAT?”, people are still delving into the occult TODAY.)
 Saul may have been seeking help from a spiritual advisor, but he failed to consider for whom the spirit might be working… Creepy, yes; successful, not so much.